 Electronic transcripts via Docufide and Escrip-safe are considered official and may be submitted directly to the NMU admissions office via the Web.
 Please check with your high school guidance office, or college records office, to determine if your school participates with either of these service providers.

-Applicants must submit all non-U.S., non-Canadian* academic records to an external agency for a credential evaluation.
+Applicants who have completed post-secondary course work must submit all non-U.S., non-Canadian* academic records to an external agency for a credential evaluation.
 A "Course-by-Course" report --or equivalent--must be selected.
 NMU uses the information on the report to help determine admissibility and any transfer of credit.
 (NMU will notify you if a subject analysis report is needed to determine transfer credit.)
 NMU accepts evaluations from these three agencies:

 Application Fee Exceptions and Waivers